 Alexandra Wedutenko, Partner, Sparke Helmore Lawyers

-A leading Government and ICT lawyer as voted by Best Lawyers Australia and Chambers Asia-Pacific, Alexandra Wedutenko has an enviable reputation for her success in strategic procurement data protection and governance.
+A leading Government and ICT lawyer as voted by Best Lawyers Australia and Chambers Asia-pacific, Alexandra Wedutenko has an enviable reputation for her success in strategic procurement data protection and governance.
+Alexandra regularly advises on, drafts and negotiates contracts for a range of transactions from procurement of goods and services (including build, own, operate and transfer), ICT transactions (software, cloud, hardware, integration, managed services) and joint ventures.
 Specialising in complex services agreements in a regulated environment, ICT, select sourcing and business process sourcing, Alexandra has acted for a range of private sector and government clients.
 She acts for and understands the requirements of clients in industries where security and availability of supply are critical.
 In this regard Alexandra regularly advises on risk identification and management, data protection and cyber security issues.

 Ryan Murphy, Principal, McInnes Wilson